 We established the Trail Volunteer Fund of The Pittsburgh Foundation in 2007 to provide grants to purchase tools, materials, and supplies to be used by volunteer trail projects that create, maintain, or enhance the network of trails suitable for bicycle touring in western Pennsylvania and interconnected trails in nearby areas.
 In this way the Fund celebrates and encourages the volunteers whose work has made such valuable contributions to western Pennsylvania's growing network of motor-free trails.

-The Trail Volunteer Fund is designed for projects of a few hundred to perhaps a few thousand dollars, thus complementing the major grants available from other sources.
+The Trail Volunteer Fund is designed for projects of a hundred to perhaps a few thousand dollars, thus filling the nitch between what the trails can do out of oporating funds and the major grants available from other sources.
 Proposals received by the first day of March, June, September, and December are reviewed in those months.
 The application process is simple, requiring just a short explanation of the project and how the Fund's support will help.

-From 2008 through 2021 the Fund made grants for 178 projects on 42 trails, including 17 scout projects.
-The project locations ranged from Somerset County in the south to Venango County in the north.
+From 2008 through 2023 the Fund made grants for 220 projects on 47 trails including 19 scout/youth projects.
+The project locations ranged from Wetzel County, WV in the southwest to McKane County,PA in the northeast.
 The grants provided materials for volunteers to construct and install safety improvements, fencing, trail gates, picnic facilities and campsites, equipment and sheds to store it, information and interpretive signs, and even new trail surface.
 They also provided graffiti remover and communications equipment.
 Details on these grants are in the gallery of projects.